 Lafayette City Council created the Human Rights Commission (HRC) in 2016.
-The HRC is committed to evaluating Lafayette City government, programs and processes with an inclusive lens, with a goal of fostering equity, social justice and freedom from fear of persecution based on race, religious belief, country of origin, sexual or gender identity, physical ability or age.
+The HRC is committed to evaluating City of Lafayette government, programs and processes with an inclusive lens, with a goal of fostering equity, social justice, and freedom from fear of persecution based on race, religious belief, country of origin, sexual or gender identity, physical ability or age.

-- 6:30 pm on the 4th Tuesday of each month
+- 6:30pm on the fourth Tuesday of each month

 |Name||Title||Term Ending Date|

 |Elizabeth Lichtenstein||Board Member||02/2020|

 |Brian Wong||City Council Liaison|